 Make sure your routine allows for time to wake up and take care of yourself without being in a great rush.

 That’s where the evening routine and morning routines meet, for what you do the night before will impact your mornings.

 So it is important to have a night routine that includes focusing on your goals/ and to-dos for the next day, laying out your clothes and allowing yourself enough time to disengage with social media, optimizing your sleep so you wake up ready knowing just what you need to do that day.

 This will eliminate morning stress and set the tone for the whole day.
 A smooth day will make the winter days much less dreary.
 And besides, you need energy for all the parties and the shopping.

 You want to make sure you have the energy to do what your day calls for.
 When your night routine serves for an easy night, and good sleep it will turn into a calm morning.
-You will feel better all day, and even when things go wrong, you will have more mental resources to respond without overwhelm.
+Having a routine helps you feel better all day, and even when things go wrong, you will have more mental resources to respond without overwhelm.

 Don’t go overboard with gift buying